jenny2enny/LITA_CLASS_DOCUMENTATION/README.md

 ![image](https://github.com/user-attachments/assets/068ac6f4-c750-4b8b-8d9e-414806cb0b86)

-Here in this data North East is the region with the highest revenue while North CentrL is the region with the lowest revenue.
+Here in this data North East is the region with the highest revenue while North Centrol is the region with the lowest revenue.